Financial-Times/publish-carousel/README.md

 The following packages have quite straightforward areas of responsibility:

 * The `cms` package is responsible for making the POST calls to the `cms-notifier` in the required format.
-* The `etcd` package is responsible for retrieving and watching keys in etcd.
 * The `native` package is responsible for finding and reading documents from the `native-store` in Mongo.
 * The `resources` package provides the services http endpoints.
 * The `s3` package provides a high-level (reusable) package for reading and writing files to Amazon S3.